DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial9.md

 - Avoid panic sales (fire sales, etc) should also have high ability to control emotion
   - Manage own emotional responses

-### 3. Imagine you just won a lottery with a $10 million prize.
-What primary emotions might you  feel?
-(Note  that  the  seven  primary  emotions  generally  include  anger,  contempt, disgust, fear, happiness, sadness, and surprise.)
-Describe their features, including the six used to define an emotion.
-Be sure to include observables.

 ### 4*.
 Your colleague argues that emotion and reasoning are completely separate influences on decision-making.
 Do you agree?
 Discuss.